San Francisco 1980s

 Survival Research Labaratories

 If someone asked me “what was the most San Francisco thing in the 1980s?”
 I might have to say “Survival Research Labs.”
-Describing what they were is tricky, but maybe something like: a collective of artist/engineer/mad genius/mischief-makers led by a guy named Mark Pauline.
-They would construct elaborate, brutal, surrealistically violent machines, and stage public…
+Describing what they were is tricky, but maybe: a collective of artist/engineer/mad genius/mischief-makers led by a guy named Mark Pauline.
+They constructed elaborate, brutal, surrealistically violent machines, and staged public performances where the…

 Read more: Survival Research Labaratories